SOIL JUDGING TEAM TAKES FIRST IN REGIONAL CONTEST

 ISU'S PHEASANTS FOREVER ONLY STUDENT CHAPTER IN U.S.

 The ISU Chapter of Pheasants Forever is the only student chapter of the organization in the nation.
 The chapter recently was featured in an episode of Pheasants Forever Television on the Outdoor Channel, an on-demand and online network.
 Host Ron Schara says Iowa State is well known in pheasant hunting circles as the first and only university to have its own chapter of the conservation organization.
 Three students are interviewed, including Chris Schlesser, senior in ag systems technology.
 The chapter has adopted two miles of highway to clean, volunteers with county conservation boards, harvests prairie seed for seeding down new prairie and helps private landowners establish and maintain pheasant habitat.
-The student chapter's adviser is Tom Isenhart, natural resource ecology and management.
+The student chapter's advisor is Tom Isenhart, natural resource ecology and management.
 Watch the video at:

 AG AND LIFE SCIENCES ONLINE